-The easiest bridge to photograph, you can get a great view of the bridge from the overlook and a wonderful view of Bears Ears buttes on the eastern Horizon.
+The easiest bridge to photograph, you can get a great view of the bridge from the overlook and a wonderful view of the twin buttes "The Bear's Ears" on the eastern horizon.
 In the past, there used to be a creek that passed underneath the bridge and the bridge's delicate form suggests that it has eroded more quickly than the other bridges.